 - Cook until tender, about 5 minutes more, checking with a paring knife to make sure they are soft the whole way through.

-- Remove the peaches with a spoon or ladle and fill a two-quart canning jar or other large heat-proof jar that seals well.
+- Remove the peaches with a spoon or ladle and fill 1 quart-sized canning jar or other large heat-proof jar that seals well.
 (You won't be water-bathing them, so it's ok if it's not a real canning jar.)

 - Let the liquid cool slightly and then ladle over the peaches until the jar is full.